zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/share-app/share-app.md

 ## Introduction

-This lab shows how you can share your web app with others using Visual Builder Studio.
+This lab shows how you can share your web app with others using VB Studio.

 Estimated Lab Time: 10 minutes